vinayakvision/samsung-riscv/README.md

 ---

 <details>
 <summary> <b>Task 5:</b>An automatic light system is an intelligent setup designed to control lighting based on the presence or absence of individuals within its detection range.
 The system utilizes an IR sensor to continuously monitor its surroundings for any movement.
-When motion is detected, the system automatically turns on the LED, providing illumination.
-Additionally, to indicate the presence of movement, the LED initially blinks three times and then remains stable.
-If no motion is detected for a certain period, the LED turns off, ensuring energy efficiency.
-This system is widely used in home automation, security lighting, and energy-saving applications to enhance convenience, safety, and power conservation.</summary>
+When motion is detected, the system automatically turns OFF the LED, providing illumination.
+Additionally, to indicate the presence of movement.
+If no motion is detected for a certain period, the LED turns ON, ensuring process coninuation.
+This system is widely used in home automation, security lighting, Protected Area, Military surveillance, safety.</summary>
 <br>

 # Automatic Light System using VSDSquadron Mini RISC-V Board